SuperOffice CRM Online Agreement (“Agreement”)

 There is an error if the Customer does not have access to the Service in accordance with the Service availability level stated in clause 4 above, or if the Service has reduced functionality and this is caused by circumstances SuperOffice is responsible for.
 When an error occurs, the Customer shall notify SuperOffice through our Support Center specified in clause 4 above, and provide a description of the error and the circumstances of its occurrence (note however, that errors related to Service availability are subject to a separate notice procedure set out in clause 4 above).
 SuperOffice will try to correct errors within reasonable time after the Customer has notified SuperOffice of the error and SuperOffice has confirmed that error correction has started.
 Upon SuperOffice’s request, the Customer shall provide necessary assistance to reproduce/identify the error incident.

-The Customer shall have the right to receive support during normal working hours (08:00-16:00 Monday to Friday with the exception of Christmas Eve, New Year’s Eve and other public holidays), or at specific times indicated by SuperOffice.
-Contact with SuperOffice’ support function should be made via our web based Support centre.
-The Customer can enter into an additional Support Agreement upon which the Customer may also contact SuperOffice support.
+The Customer shall have the right to receive support from our central support department in Vilnius during normal working hours (08.00-16.00 Monday thru Friday with the exception of Christmas Eve, New Year’s Eve and other public holidays), or at specific times indicated by SuperOffice.
+Support requests are submitted to our Support center in the SuperOffice Community (community.superoffice.com).
+The Customer is granted free access to the community including our resource center, Learn-the-Essentials user guides, help files and “How-to-videos”.
+All users have free access to SuperOffice E-Learning classes within the Service.

 Support includes SuperOffice’s best effort in solving software problems based on a detailed description, provided by the Customer, of the problem.
 Finding a solution is not guaranteed.
 Administration or configuration of the Service for the Customer is not included in the Agreement.